 - (a) Decrypt the message. - (b) How secure is this cryptosystem compared to a more general substitution cipher?
-To make the key distribution problem simple, both parties can agree to use the first or last sentence of a book as the key.
-To change the key, they simply need to agree on a new book.
-The use of the first sentence would be preferable to the use of the last.
-Why?
+(To make the key distribution problem simple, both parties can agree to use the first or last sentence of a book as the key.
+To change the key, they simply need to agree on a new book.)